sagemath/trac_to_gh/Issue 8320.md

 We can use Sphinx's [html_short_title setting](http://sphinx.pocoo.org/config.html#confval-html_short_title) to [try to] keep links from overflowing the header and footer.

+This could be useful for devices with small-screen or large fonts (e.g., for accessibility).

-For example, instead of "Sage Reference Manual v4.3.3," we can use "Reference v4.3.3."
+For example, instead of "Sage Reference Manual v4.3.3," we can use "Reference v4.3.3," which should help for deeply nested pages.

 Issue created by migration from https://trac.sagemath.org/ticket/8320